pedronieto1206/EDEM_MDA2324/Alumnos/FS/ALBERTO_DE_GEA/readme.md

-Hello¡ My name is Alberto de Gea.
+!Hello¡ My name is Alberto de Gea.
 I have studied a degree in bussiness management and marketing.
 Nowadays, im doing a degree in Big Data to devolop my professional career.